tardate/LittleArduinoProjects/playground/DS3231RTC/TimeDemo/README.md

 This is the most basic test an DS3231 RTC used to sync the Arduino system time.
 During setup, the clock is set from the RTC (`setSyncProvider(RTC.get);`).
-The rest of the sketch is just a simpe routine to send the date/time to the serial port.
+The rest of the sketch is just a simple routine to send the date/time to the serial port.

 Since the RTC is only used during setup, the RTC clock can actually be powered down or disconnected once the sketch is running.